-Dinesh Govender, Discovery Vitality Chief Executive, explains that although good financial health may sound easier said than done, the risks of our financial behaviours and not changing them are significant.
+Dinesh Govender, Discovery Vitality Chief Executive, explains that the risks of our financial behaviours and not changing them are significant.
 “Over time, these behaviours result in unaffordable levels of debt, being exposed to unexpected expenses or loss of income, and having insufficient income in retirement.
 These behaviours leave individuals vulnerable and unable to meet all their financial obligations, and they are far less financially resilient.”

 Why we should focus today on becoming financially healthy in future